-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 This is their only option

 While the likelihood of being released on bond or parole is falling, so are the chances that asylum will ultimately be granted.
-In 2012, only 42 percent of asylum applications were denied.
-Last year, that number was 65 percent.
+In 2012, only 42% of asylum applications were denied.
+Last year, that number was 65%.

-Between 2013 and 2018, the New Orleans immigration court denied 80 percent of asylum applications.
-The second Louisiana immigration court in Oakdale denied 90 percent.
-One of the judges at the Oakdale Court, Judge Agnelis L. Reese, has denied every single asylum application she's ruled on for the past seven years.
-The third Louisiana immigration court, in Jena, opened in July, so data isn't yet available.
+Between 2013 and 2018, the New Orleans immigration court denied 80% of asylum applications.
+The second Louisiana immigration court in Oakdale denied 90%.
+One of the judges at the Oakdale Court, Judge Agnelis L. Reese, has denied every single asylum application she has ruled on for the past seven years.
+The third Louisiana immigration court, in Jena, opened in July, so data aren't yet available.

-"For so many of these people this is their only option, they can't go back," Jong said.
-"They'll ask, 'what are my chances.' and you have to be honest with them and tell them 'look, nobody has ever won an asylum case in front of this person, so your chances aren't good.
-And they'll say, 'well I'm going to die.' "
+"For so many of these people this is their only option; they can't go back," Jong said.
+"They'll ask, 'What are my chances?' and you have to be honest with them and tell them, 'Look, nobody has ever won an asylum case in front of this person, so your chances aren't good.'
+And they'll say, 'Well.
+I'm going to die.' "

 "What are you supposed to say to that?"
 Jong asked.
-"The abject sense of injustice, of hopelessness is really palpable in those conversations."
+"The abject sense of injustice, of hopelessness, is really palpable in those conversations."

-Villalpando said that if the Trump administration's goal was to make some asylum seekers give up hope, he's partially succeeded.
+Villalpando said that if the Trump administration's goal was to make some asylum-seekers give up hope, he's partially succeeded.
 But, she said, there are many who remain determined.

-"It's just such a inhumane and constant violation of human dignity in detention," she said.
+"It's just such an inhumane and constant violation of human dignity in detention," she said.
 "Yet, we see the hunger strikes.
 That's the most important part of any discussion that although the vast majority of people might not end up winning their cases or even to be able to fight their cases, there will always be a number of people who will remain strong and try to keep their dignity intact and will try to expose the system as it is."

 Dee said she counts herself and her husband among that group.
 She said she still believes he will be released.
 In the meantime, she said she will continue to speak out against the judges and ICE officials keeping her husband in detention.